 - 3.16 The SHMA Guidance recognises the need to provide housing for older people as part of achieving a good mix of housing.
 A key driver of change in the housing market over the next 20-years is expected to be the growth in the population of older persons. - 3.17 The data shows that the HMA (in line with other areas) is expected to see a notable increase in the older person population.
-In Christchurch the total number of people aged 55 and over expected to increase by 30% over the period 2013-33; this compares with overall population growth of 17%.
-The projected growth in the population aged 55 and over is however slightly below the regional and national levels although this will to a considerable degree be influenced by the current proportion of older people in the population.
+In Purbeck the total number of people aged 55 and over expected to increase by 24% over the period 2013-33; this compares with overall population growth of 7.5%.
+The projected growth in the population aged 55 and over in Purbeck is lower than elsewhere in the HMA and also below regional and national levels.
+This will to a considerable degree be influenced by the current proportion of older people in the population.